KSGCC Day Camp

 Registration opens to Children of Club Members first.
 On April 1, Grandchildren of Club Members are also welcome to enroll.
 On April 29, Guests of Members are also welcome to enroll.
 Once a week is full, we will start a waiting list and will let you know should a space open up.

 Full payment is due upon registration.
 This includes a one-time non-refundable registration fee of $40 which includes 2 camp t-shirts.
-We accept American Express, MasterCard, Visa and Discover.
+We accept ACH Payments and American Express, MasterCard, Visa and Discover.

 If your child has special needs or will require extra assistance while at camp, please contact us before you enroll to discuss!